gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 [ESLint](https://eslint.org/) offers [built-in rules](https://eslint.org/docs/latest/rules/indent) for configuring the indentation style of a codebase.
 However, there's a catch: when [VS Code auto-formatting](https://code.visualstudio.com/docs/editor/codebasics#_formatting) feature is enabled, it might conflict with the configured indentation rules if they are set  differently.

-To garantee a consistent indentation, by default, this library's shared configurations disable ESLint indent rules in favor of using [EditorConfig](https://editorconfig.org/) on the consumer side.
+To garantee a consistent indentation, we recommend using [EditorConfig](https://editorconfig.org/) on the consumer side.
 With EditorConfig, the indent style can be configured in a single file and be applied consistently accross various formatting tools, including ESlint and [VS Code](https://code.visualstudio.com/).

 First, create a `.editorconfig` file at the root of the solution workspace: